Introduction

 "Yeah!
 It's only about an hour detour out of the way."

-The security chief spoke up.
-"Actually boss, we want to wait around for a bit so we hit it at midnight."
+The head of security spoke up.
+"Actually Boss, we want to wait around for a bit, so we hit it at midnight."

 "Why midnight?"